COVID-19: Safety, Testing, News Alerts, and More.

 Medical record information and blood and urine samples will be collected for each participant.
 Sample collection for research purposes will be planned whenever possible to occur at the same time it is being done for routine clinical tests.
-Children participating will also be assessed for mental, motor and behavioral development.
-Other tests, such as hearing tests, may also be conducted.
+Biological parents will also be asked to participate by providing family history and blood or saliva samples for DNA analysis.

 Visits: 1 per year